lillianwang112/chinese-learning-app/README.md

 **Q: Can I study multiple topics at once?**
 A: Yes!
 Import as many vocabulary decks as you want at a time.

+**Q: Can I combine decks for weekly review?**
+A: Yes!
+Go to Create Deck → Combine Decks.
+Select the decks you want to merge and give the combined deck a name.
+Great for quiz prep!

 **Q: What are the buttons at the bottom of each deck?**
 A: Blue pencil = Edit deck, Green = Export/Download, Red = Delete entire deck